 Alpha Acid 13.2%

-Puterbaugh Farms.
-Dr. Shellhammer from OSU tested Belma™
+Dr. Shellhammer from Oregon State University tested Belma™

-and created a Pale Ale Malt.
+and created a Pale Ale.
 He noted the following description:

-A very clean hop, with a very orange, slight grapefruit,
+A very clean hop, with an orange, slight grapefruit,

 tropical pineapple, strawberry, and melon aroma.